ComaszTyrulik/CommonUtilities/README.md

 In Visual Studio, go to `Tools > Options > Text Editor > C/C++ > Code Style > Formatting > General` (You can also search for the `clang` option in the options search bar) and check the `Enable ClangFormat support` option as well as the `Run ClangFormat for all formatting scenarios` option.
 This will tell Visual Studio to automatically format the code according to the provided `.clang-format` file.
 You can also manually trigger the code formating by pressing the `Ctrl + K + D`.

 ## Usage
-Once you include the library to your project, just include `<Common/*RequiredFile*>` and you're good to go.
+Once you add the library to your project, just include `<Common/*RequiredFile*>` and you're good to go.

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.